How To Form Questions In English

 6. Practice Active Listening: Asking effective questions is only half the battle; you also need to listen attentively to the responses you receive.
 Pay attention to both the verbal and nonverbal cues, and ask follow-up questions to clarify any points that are unclear.

 7. Master Tag Questions: Using tag questions can be a powerful tool for confirming information or seeking agreement.
-However, be careful not to overuse them, as they can sometimes come across as manipulative or insincere.
+Even so, be careful not to overuse them, as they can sometimes come across as manipulative or insincere.
 Consider the context and your relationship with the person you're speaking to before using a tag question.

 8. Practice Regularly: The best way to improve your question-forming skills is to practice regularly.
 Engage in conversations, ask questions in different contexts, and pay attention to how others formulate their questions.